Please see below answers to some of our most frequently asked questions.

 Most events at the Enlighten Festival are free to attend and do not require tickets or registration.

-The Enlighten: Beyond program also features a range of other events around Canberra, both ticketed and non-ticketed.
+The Enlighten: Beyond and Enlighten: The Nightshift program also features a range of other events around Canberra, both ticketed and non-ticketed.
 Look out for ‘Ticketed Events’ specified on applicable event pages to reserve your place.

 Yes, most of Enlighten is cash free.